NIFTy-PPL/NIFTy/paper.md

 ## Gaussian Processes

 One standard tool from the \texttt{NIFTy.re} toolbox are the structured GP models from \texttt{NIFTy}.
-These models usually rely on the harmonic domain being easily accessible, e.g. for pixels spaced on a regular Cartesian grid, the natural choice to represent a stationary kernel is the Fourier domain.
+These models usually rely on the harmonic domain being easily accessible.
+For example, for pixels spaced on a regular Cartesian grid, the natural choice to represent a stationary-kernel model is the Fourier domain.
-In the generative picture, a realization $s$ drawn from a GP then reads $s = \mathcal{HT} \cdot \sqrt{P} \cdot \xi$ with $\mathcal{HT}$ the harmonic transform, $\sqrt{P}$ the square-root of the power-spectrum in harmonic space, and $\xi$ standard Gaussian random variables.
+In the generative picture, a realization $s$ drawn from a GP then reads $s = \mathcal{HT} \cdot \sqrt{P} \cdot \xi$ with $\mathcal{HT}$ the harmonic transform, $P$ the power spectrum in harmonic space, and $\xi$ standard Gaussian random variables.
-In the implementation in \texttt{NIFTy.re} and \texttt{NIFTy}, the user can choose between two adaptive kernel models, a non-parametric kernel $\sqrt{P}$ and a Matérn kernel $\sqrt{P}$ [@Arras2022; @Guardiani2022 for details on their implementation].
+In the implementation in \texttt{NIFTy.re} and \texttt{NIFTy}, the user can choose between two adaptive kernel models, a non-parametric kernel $\sqrt{P}$ and a Matérn-kernel $\sqrt{P}$ [@Arras2022; @Guardiani2022 for details on their implementation].
-An example, initializing a non-parameteric GP prior for a $128 \times 128$ space with unit volume is shown in the following.
+An example initializing a non-parametric GP prior for a $128 \times 128$ space with unit volume is shown in the following.

 ```python
 from nifty8 import re as jft